 - You’ll save a ton of money.
 Like, a ton.
-Just to give you a little example, the average wedding in 2015 cost more than $32,000.
+Just to give you a little example, the average wedding cost in 2016 cost was more than $35,300.
 Let that sink in.
 And that’s the average.

 - The stress level is significantly lower.
 We’ve already talked about some of the major stressors in planning a wedding.
 All of that can be eliminated when you choose to sneak off, just the two of you.
 An added bonus is that no one will ever be able to call you a bridezilla!

 - You can get married wherever you want.
 When planning a traditional wedding, most couples try to keep things close to one of their families to limit the amount of travel the guests have to do.
 Even the couples who plan destination weddings understand that it’s asking a lot to have your friends and family travel to Bermuda to celebrate with you.

 When it’s just the two of you?
 The sky’s the limit.
 You can pretty much get married in any place you choose.

 - You can take a really great honeymoon.
 Some of the money you save from not having a wedding can go right into the honeymoon fund.
 In the long run, you’ll be happy to have those memories of time spent together.
 It sure beats the memory of a sobbing flower girl who doesn’t want to walk down the aisle and your new mother-in-law arguing with the caterer about the silverware.

 What’s so great about getting married in the winter?

 The majority of couples getting married decide to do so in the spring, summer, or fall.
 The very reasons that others choose to forego getting married in the winter can work to your advantage.